At St Oswald’s we have set ourselves a vision of being

 We offer a weekly job club, IT classes, baby massage and ‘Shine’ for Special Needs young people.
 See http://www.allsaints-landmark.co.uk for details.

-All Saints Church of England Primary School (controlled) is closely involved with the Church.
+As well as this we partner in lots of ways with All Saints Church of England Primary School (controlled) is closely involved with the Church.
 See http://www.allsaints.bradford.sch.uk

 We believe in justice.
 Refugees and asylum-seekers need our support when threatened with deportation.
 We accommodate the homeless for one week each year in the Church building, as part of the ‘Inn Churches‘ scheme.